quawk/quawk/README.md

 I'm Novva, i love to code for fun

 ### 📫 How to reach me
-I am most active on my Discord, however I have my direct-messages disabled.
+I am most active on Discord, however I have my direct-messages disabled.
 You can add me on snapchat novva_n.

 https://discord.gg/gov
 -->